 The Defendant went so far as to counter sue the Plaintiff and engage in inappropriate threatening behaviour such as showing up at the Plaintiff’s home unannounced and late at night, and calling the police requesting that they arrest the Plaintiff on false allegations that he stole documents from him.
 The Defendant even threatened to take the Plaintiff’s home and car and later during the litigation to have his lawyer disbarred.

 After the Plaintiff commenced a wrongful termination action against the Defendant, the Defendant counterclaimed, however it was dismissed when the Defendant failed to produce any evidence supporting the counterclaim.

 At trial the Defendant’s evidence was found to be contradictory, unreliable and not credible.
 Both prior to and during the ligation the Defendant tried to lie to avoid his obligations to the Plaintiff as an employer.
 Justice Flynn held that this dishonesty, in conjunction with the aforementioned issues, warranted aggravated and exemplary damages of $25,000.00.

 Justice Flynn found that the Defendant’s actions deserved censure and specifically referred to the Defendant’s counterclaim for $400,000.00 as a tactic to intimidate the Plaintiff from seeking recourse for his wrongful termination.
 Furthermore, the Defendant’s lack of credibility or reliability jeopardized his case.

-It is important to ensure that when you are faced with a wrongful termination law suit that you act in a civil and appropriate manner and hire experienced employment law counsel to assist you throughout the process.
+It is important to ensure that when you are faced with a wrongful termination law suit that you act in a civil and appropriate manner and hire an expereinced employment lawyer to assist you throughout the process.
 You should also take as many steps as possible prior to the commencement of the employment relationship to safeguard your business by creating lawful and enforceable employment contracts.